pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

     the binary :code:`*.xpl` plugin files.
 To be loaded on startup, files need to be named :code:`I_PI<anything>.py`.
   + python files in this directory will be in you PYTHONPATH and therefore accessible to your scripts.
+  + *Do Not* place your python files in this directory.
+They may be deleted on reload of the XPPython3 plugin.

 Plugin Menus